vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You don’t have to be great to start, but you have to start to be great." - Zig Ziglar
 > 1. "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful." - Albert Schweitzer
 > 1. "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt
+> 1. "Do your thing and don't care if they like it." - Tina Fey

 ## Happiness